Kilan: Overview

 The earliest human settlement near Kilan is the Neolithic site of Qaleh Asgar located about 1.2 km southeast of Kilan.
 The site was excavated by Enayatolah Amirlou, who assigned it to the Epipaleolithic period.
 A reexamination of archaeological finds by Fereidoun Biglari showed that the site is Neolithic and dates back to about 8000 years ago.

-As of 2006, there are around 3,000 inhabitants, with a remarkably high (75%) of the inhabitants of the city having academic degrees.
+A remarkably high 75% of the inhabitants of the city have academic degrees.